Preparing Students for International Careers

 The Diplomat-in-residence Program (DIR)

-The USAID DIR, Ms. Penelope Thomas, is located in the Andrew Young Center for Global Leadership, (Massey Leadership Building, Room 416).
-The U.S. State Department DIR, Mr. Saul Hernandez, is located on the campus of Spelman College.
-Both DIRs are available to answer questions and share insight with those interested in Foreign and Civil Service careers, internships and fellowships.
-Our DIRs serves as a resource to faculty and students, make classroom presentations, serve as speaker at international events, and counsel students who plan to take the Foreign Service Examination.
+The U.S. State Department DIR, Andrei M. Cotton, is the Diplomat in Residence for the southern region (GA, SC, AL).
+Mr. Cotton’s office is located on the campus of Spelman College.
+Mr. Cotton is available to answer questions and share insight with those interested in Foreign and Civil Service careers, internships and fellowships.
+The DIR serves as a resource to faculty and students, makes classroom presentations, serves as a speaker at international events, and counsels students who plan to take the Foreign Service Examination.

 blog_peacecorps_logo.jpg